Paintbrush Lily | A South African Flower that Captivated 18th-Century Europe

 Fertilizer

-Sensitive to cold temperatures.
-Keep it indoors during winter, maintaining temperatures above 10°C (50°F).
+Sensitive to cold.
+Keep indoors during winter and maintain temperatures above 10°C for stable growth.

 Conclusion